cstevenson7/Final_Project_JavaScript/README.md

 Then I decided to make sure I could what I wanted with just JavaScript first then move it to a framework.
 Yeah, that didn't happen...yet
-This app is just straight up JavaScript created with a mobile deployment in mind.
+This app is just straight up JavaScript and Bootstrap created with a mobile deployment in mind.

 ##What it does